-We did the particular trip over the course of 2 weeks in late August.
+We did this particular family trip over the course of 2 weeks in late August.
 Since we planned it relatively last-minute, flights weren’t feasible.
 If we were to do something like this again, we’d probably start from Seattle.
-That said, given the constraints, we decided to be ambitious about driving, so we made our trip a loop from the Bay Area.
+That said, given the constraints, we decided to be ambitious about driving, so we made our vacation a loop from the Bay Area.

 Getting to Victoria